-Multiple stable states in ecological systems occur when self-reinforcing feedback generate multiple stable equilibria under a given set of conditions \cite{heffernan2008wetlands, leemput2016multiple}.
-In the coral-dominated state, a decline in coral cover liberates new space for algal colonization.
+Multiple stable states in ecological systems occur when self-reinforcing feedback generates multiple stable equilibria under a given set of conditions \cite{heffernan2008wetlands}.
+In the coral-dominated state, a decrease in coral cover liberates new space for algal colonization.
 Once maximum levels of grazing have been reached, further increases in the grazable area reduce the mean intensity of grazing and increase the chance that a patch of macroalgae will establish itself, ungrazed, from the algal turf.
-The resulting rise in macroalgal cover will reduce the availability of coral settlement space and will increase the frequency and intensity of coral-algal interactions.
-The resulting diminishing of coral recruitment will reduce the growth rate of corals and will cause limited mortality.
-This in turn will further reduce the intensity of grazing, thereby reinforcing the increase in macroalgae \cite{mumby2007thresholds}, leading to a stable macroalgae-dominated state, as shown in Fig \ref{CoralReef_RegimeShift}.
+The resulting increase in macroalgal cover reduces the availability of coral settlement space and increases the frequency and intensity of coral-algae interactions.
+The resulting diminishing coral recruitment reduces the growth rate of corals and causes limited mortality, which, in turn, further reduces the intensity of grazing, thereby reinforcing the increase in macroalgae \cite{mumby2007thresholds}, leading to a stable macroalgae-dominated state, as shown in Fig. \ref{CoralReef_RegimeShift}.